idealprabhash/Project1-demo/README.md

 # Project1-demo
-This is my first repository.
+This is my first Git Repository.
+Author-Prabhash